martinmcconnell/fyp-doc/notes.md

 There are many potential directions that this project could take to move forward and build on these ideas.
 For example, the project could focus on developing and implementing a user-friendly dApp that makes it easy for researchers and reviewers to submit and review papers, as well as for journal editors to manage the publication process.
 The project could also focus on integrating the dApp with the Ethereum blockchain and decentralised storage solutions like IPFS, to ensure that information is properly stored and accessed on the blockchain.
 Additionally, the project could explore other potential applications of the Ethereum blockchain and smart contracts in the context of academic publishing, such as using tokens to incentivize good behavior or using decentralised governance mechanisms to manage the journal.

 These are just some potential directions that the project could take to move forward and build on the initial premise.
 Ultimately, the specific direction and focus of the project will depend on the goals and needs of the project team and stakeholders.

+Like any new technology, this platform will face a number of challenges and issues that need to be addressed in order to be successful.

+One of the biggest challenges to face is getting it adopted by the academic community.
+Researchers and scholars are typically very hesitant to change the way they publish and dissemniate their research, and it may take some time for a decentralised platrform to gain the acceptance and credibility within the academic community.

+Quality control: Ensuring the quality and credibility of research published on a decentralised platform is another key challenge.
+The Decentralised platform may need to implement robust peer review processes and other quality control measures in order to ensure the integrity and reliability of the research that is published.

+User experience: The Decentralised platform may also face challenges in terms of user experience, as they may be less intuitive and user-friendly than a traditional publishing platform.
+This could make it more difficult for researchers and scholars to use this platform and may limit their adoption.

+Funding: Finally, The system may also face challenges in terms of funding.
+Many journals and publishing platforms rely on funding from sponsors or grants, and it can be difficult to secure sufficient funding to support the ongoing operation and development.

+Overall, decentralised journals and publishing platforms represent an exciting new direction for academic publishing, but they also face a number of significant challenges that need to be addressed in order to be successful.

 # Bibliography